Preventing crises – eliminate irritating stimuli

 Conversation with the child during the crisis – yes or no?

 Engaging in a conversation has no sense when the child begins to scream, cry or becomes aggressive.
 The child will be preoccupied with their own feelings therefore they will neither hear what the parent has to say nor respond to it.
 In such cases, it is worth postponing the conversation for a much calmer moment and limiting dialogue to short commands (i.e. stand up, give me your hand, sit down etc.).

 Working with an autistic child resembles a constant tug of war.
 The child aims at maintaining its own order, known behavior and rituals while the parent moves the border a bit every day and introduces changes by means of small steps.

-However, during an outburst of hysteria and screaming, it is worth to give up a bit and resign from any new experiences.
+However, during an outburst of hysteria and screaming, it is worthwhile to give up a bit and resign from any new experiences.
 If the first symptoms of crisis appear in a new surrounding, it would be good to return to well-known places.
-If the child becomes irritated by being surrounded by a large group of unknown children, let us help leave the overwhelming crowd.
+If the child becomes irritable from being surrounded by a large group of unknown children, it is a good idea to leave the overwhelming crowd.